Overview

 Then click on Traffic in the Speedscale UI, and from the drop-down list corresponding to Service name, select podtato-head-entry.
 Your screen should look like this:

-Traffic screen
+Traffic Selection

 From top to bottom, the information provided by this screen is as follows: